Round-Lobed Hepatica – Anemone americana

 Description

-Habitat: It is commonly found in prairies and open fields.
+Habitat: It is commonly found in wetlands, including fens, bogs, and moist meadows.

 Occurrence

-Found in the prairie section
+Found near the crick in the woods.

 Native To State: YES